celestiaorg/nmt/spec/nmt.md

 1) The starting index `start` and the ending index `end` of the leaves that match `nID`.
 2) Nodes of the tree that are necessary for the regular Merkle range proof of `[start, end)` to `T`.
    In specific, the nodes include 1) the [namespaced hash](#namespaced-hash) of the left siblings for the Merkle inclusion proof of the `start` leaf and 2) the [namespaced hash](#namespaced-hash) of the right siblings of the Merkle inclusion proof of  the `end` leaf.
    Nodes are sorted according to the in-order traversal of the tree.

-For example, the NMT proof of `nID=0` in Figure 1 would be `[start = 0, end = 2)` and the Merkle inclusion proof embodies one single tree node i.e., `01 03 52c7c03`.
+For example, the NMT proof of `nID = 0` in Figure 1 would be `[start = 0, end = 2)` and the Merkle inclusion proof embodies one single tree node i.e., `01 03 52c7c03`.

 ### Namespace Absence Proof

-If the namespace ID being queried falls within the range of namespace IDs in the tree, but there is no corresponding message, an absence proof will be generated.
+If the namespace ID being queried falls within the range of namespace IDs in the tree root, but there is no corresponding message, an absence proof will be generated.
 An absence proof asserts that no message in the tree matches the queried namespace ID `nID`.

 The absence proof consists of: